 It doesn't help when the end-of-infomercial voiceover guy cheerfully pipes up to instruct you how to "order your copy of The Nazis."

 Even good old Adbot isn't immune.
 Every so often, a truly groan-worthy ad will pop up on the left on the screen.
 Notable examples are ads like the "Are You A Vampire?
 Find Out Now!", "Which Naruto are you?", and, of course, the Evony ads.

-Recently, there have been advertisements showing pictures of actual screenshots from media like Mario Kart: Double Dash!! and Phineas & Ferb... with nothing else added onto them!
+Some advertisements consist only pictures of actual screenshots from media like Mario Kart: Double Dash!! and Phineas & Ferb... with nothing else added onto them!

 South Dakota used to have state-issued radio ads during the wintertime with dramatic, heart-pounding music that is obviously meant to be frightening and a man who sounds like Peter Thomas who drags out the words "DON'T CROWD THE PLOW" in a menacing way.
 It's utterly hilarious.
 Sadly, they've realized that and stopped playing it.